 2. Setting up roles and responsibilities of business users in the tools

-3. Developing test cases and the UAT Runbook
+3. Developing test cases and user acceptance testing Runbook

 4. Setting up Test Data in the test environment